 Emma Dwan O’Reilly interviewed Rory O’Neill, the man behind queer folk hero, Dublin institution, global phenomenon and Irish national treasure, Panti Bliss ahead of the screening of the film ‘Queen of Ireland’ by the UN at the British Museum to celebrate the 70th anniversary of the Declaration of Human Rights.

-Your Noble Call speech at the Abbey was a real game changer during the 2015 referendum.
+Your Noble Call speech at the Abbey was a real game changer in the campaign for marriage equality in Ireland.
 It made everyone check themselves – can you describe how you wrote this incredible speech and what was it like presenting it?

 Well, at the time I was in trouble and it felt, up until the speech, that everything was arranged against me and I think it was also the day that RTE had announced that they were paying money so I felt very abandoned in that whole thing at the time and my own lawyer that actually said to me that one of the days, had basically looked at what I own, all my assets and said in Ireland there are only two kinds of people that can afford to fight a defamation case, really rich people and people who have nothing and we were still in the recession at the time and he looked at Pantibar’s accounts and everything and he was like, you are lucky you’ve nothing.
 So I was prepared to go on but I understood very clearly from the beginning that the only thing that I has was the possibility of making a lot of noise.
 That if I could make a lot of noise and get people on my side then maybe I could get out of this sticky situation.
 The Abbey asked me to do the speech a few days before and I almost said no because there was a lot going on.
 I didn’t see any point in doing it and there was a lot going on, so I felt like it was just an extra chore but I did it because the Abbey have always been very good to me and I’d had my show there, so I did it, I agreed to do it.
 I think the night before I had to write the bloody thing and I thought, you know what, I’ll just write about what’s on my mind and so I just let them have it.
 But I had no expectations of it because I thought that no one would see it apart from the people who were in the auditorium that night, so I didn’t think it was going to do anything to help me.
 I just had no expectation, I mean I make a lot of speeches, I never shut up, so I just thought this was another one.
 But I was really pissed off at the time and I think anger is a good thing, it really gives you something to say.
 So, I wrote it the night before, I didn’t have time to learn it or anything.
 What I usually do with all these kinds of speeches I kind of learn the through line and I try and remember little parts word perfectly but most of it, I’m feeling my way through, so I had to bullet points.
 But of course I’m very used to that, standing up on a stage and talking to people that’s what I do all the time, that’s what I do for a living, so I was very comfortable doing it.
 So the only thing, for me, that was on my mind about it, my lawyer was there, he didn’t think I should do it, no the only thing that was on my mind was, I knew the people in the auditorium had not come to see me, they had come to see the play and I was a thing at the end and so I am always very aware in those situations that if you’ve walked into a gay bar in drag and start doing your thing, there’s no explanation needed, everybody knows what a drag queen is, there’s no problems but if you walk into a situation like that, where that audience is not used to drag queens, some of them might never have seen one in the flesh before, they’d come to see an old Irish play so I knew that the first couple of minutes they wouldn’t hear anything that I said they’d just be looking at my hair and working our were my tits real and how was my figure done and I totally a bloke and they’d be doing all that stuff that they do and so the first two minutes I don’t remember what I said now but if you go back and you look, it’s just nonsense the first couple of minutes, some silly jokes or something and then when I think they’ve had enough time to figure out that the hair is a wig and it is a man, then I start with what I really want to say.
 And so, I had no expectation of it, it just happened of course that Conor, who was making the documentary, he was like, this might be a useful thing and he had put the camera there.
 It was late and I went straight to work but by the time I got home from work at the bar that night a few hours later, a crappy, shitty phone version from the middle of the auditorium that somebody had taken that was missing the beginning and the end and the sound was terrible, it had wracked up nine thousand views in the space of a couple of hours.
 I was like, that’s weird and so I mentioned it to Conor and he was just like - right!
 He had no intention of getting it put together immediately, he had filmed it and thought that was the end of it but when he saw that he was like right and he got straight in to the edit and put the basic thing that you know together and he had that up by the next morning or something or the next day and it just immediately went bananas.

-What was it like being visible and coming out into the public eye during the 2015 campaign?
+What was it like being visible and coming out into the public eye during the marriage equality campaign in Ireland?

 Well, that’s a funny one because, obviously in the small Ireland I was already quite well known and everything so that aspect of it wasn’t new to me or anything.
 And there’s the bar that everyone knows is the drag queens’ bar.
 But what was different was that after that Abbey thing and everything was that people started to take me so fucking seriously all the time and now everything I say now people take so seriously and that can be a bit awkward if you are a drag queen.
 It wasn’t just me, I think every gay person during the referendum felt, you know, the kind of the tension or the stress of it all, I don’t think that I had a well known face made it any different really.
 I certainly feel that.
 Of course on the internet people will say mean things to you and was there more of that during the referendum, of course there was, but actually in other times when there was less of it I would feel more like oh, that’s all just directed at me, whereas during the referendum all that was directed at every queer person.
 I actually felt comradery during that whole period, like we were all in this together, I didn’t take anything personally.